kay54068/QtGithubActionDemo/README_en.md

 |-------------------------|-------------------------|

-QtGithubActionsDemo
+Qt Github Actions Demo
 =======

-# 介紹
+# Introduction

-此 Repository 為 Qt framework app 於 Github actions 的 Demo 範例
+This repository is the demo example of Qt Framework App on Github Actions

-> 目前只支援 qmake , cmake 尚未實現
+> Only support QMake, cmake has not been implemented

-## 專案資訊
+## Project information

 | [License][license-link] | [Release][release-link] | [Download][download-link] | [Issues][issues-link] | [Wiki][wiki-links] |